Target groups for your Application Load Balancers - Elastic Load Balancing

 Target groups for your Application Load Balancers

-Target groups route requests to one or more registered targets, such as EC2 instances, using the protocol and port number that you specify.
+Target groups route requests to individual registered targets, such as EC2 instances, using the protocol and port number that you specify.
 You can register a target with multiple target groups.
 You can configure health checks on a per target group basis.
 Health checks are performed on all targets registered to a target group that is specified in a listener rule for your load balancer.

 Each target group is used to route requests to one or more registered targets.
 When you create each listener rule, you specify a target group and conditions.
 When a rule condition is met, traffic is forwarded to the corresponding target group.
 You can create different target groups for different types of requests.
 For example, create one target group for general requests and other target groups for requests to the microservices for your application.
 You can use each target group with only one load balancer.
 For more information, see Application Load Balancer components.